gwu-libraries/sfm-ui/docs/credentials.rst

 <https://developer.twitter.com/apps>`_.
 This process requires applying for
 a developer account for your organization or your personal use and describing your use case for SFM.
 Be sure to answer all of the questions in the application.
-You may receive email follow-up before the application is approved.
+You may receive email follow-up requesting additional information before the application is approved.

-Creating application credentials and manually adding Twitter Credentials, rather than connecting them automatically using your Twitter account (see above), gives you greater control over your credentials and allows you to use multiple credentials.
+Creating application credentials and manually adding Twitter credentials, rather than connecting them automatically using your Twitter account (see above), gives you greater control over your credentials and allows you to use multiple credentials.